Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/upgrade-instructions/CCA-6-changes.md

 This page details the main changes in the 6.0.0 update, and how to deal with them.

-Note that the 6.0.0 update is not completely done yet, and therefore this page may be amended before the full release.
-{:.admonition.admonition-warning.admonition-icon.large-icon}

 This page is using Yarn mappings.
 The corresponding Quilt mappings are added as [footnotes](#quilt-mappings-equivalents) when they differ.
 {:.admonition.admonition-important.admonition-icon}